0xDVC/QRCodeGenerator/README.md

 # BoneyQR

 BoneyQR is a simple command-line interface (CLI) tool for generating QR codes from text input.
 It utilizes the ZXing library and provides various options for customizing the output QR code image.
+It also renders QR code into text provided an input path is given.

 ## Table of Contents
 - [Prerequisites](#prerequisites)